I. How to Apply for Federal Student Aid at Jackson State University

 If additional information is required to process your file, you will receive a Missing Requirements Letter from the Financial Aid Office at JSU.
 You should respond to all requests quickly.
-Failure to respond in a timely manner may reduce the amount of need-based aid you may qualify for.
+Failure to respond in a timely manner may reduce the amount of need-based aid you may be eligible to receive.

 - When all information is received by the Financial Aid Office, it is reviewed and financial aid award(s) are determined, if eligible.
 First time students should receive their Award Notification which includes the type of financial aid awarded, the amount and instructions for accepting and/or declining award(s) in April each year.
 Continuing students can view their award notices on their JSU PAWS accounts each year after June 1st.

 NOTE: Applications received after JSU's April 15th priority deadline date may not be considered for campus based programs like Federal Work Study (FWS) and Federal Supplemental Educational Opportunity Grant (FSEOG) because these funds are limited.

 II.
 How to Apply for State Programs